jmmclaug201/jmmclaug201.github.io/_bike-ride-reports/montour-trail.md

 [^1]: Technically the end according to mile markers on the trail.
 [^2]: Not by the textbook definition anyways; the whole thing is incredibly flat by Pennsylvanian standards.
 [^3]: The Panhandle Trail, specifically.
-There's a connector trail between the two around halfway on the Montour Trail; I really want to ride the Panhandle Trail at some point as well.
+There's a connector trail between the two around halfway on the Montour Trail, which is awesome in my opinion.